Our staff will respond to your query promptly and provide detailed information to your questions.

 - Overnight ferry from Helsinki on a Class A cabin with outside twin window

-- Transport by Mercedes-sedan car for 1-2 guests, or a comfortable Mercedes minivan for 3-6 guests
+- Transport by sedan car for 1-2 guests, or a comfortable minivan for 3-6 guests

 - Program includes 2 night's accommodation & breakfast daily with all taxes & services included

 - 2 overnight ferry voyages, Helsinki to St Petersburg return.
-Class A Outside twin with window and breakfast included
+Class A Outside twin with window, breakfast dinner included

 - Services of experienced licensed English speaking guide